Board Recruitment

 The MER Board of Directors provide leadership and oversight to the Museum Education Roundtable and the Journal of Museum Education through sound, ethical, financial, and legal governance policies.
 There are opportunities for Board members to exercise and build skills, knowledge, and abilities that enhance or extend beyond the scope of members’ work at their organizations.
 The Board is intentional in creating a work environment rooted in collaboration, shared leadership, and reflexive practice.

-MER Board members attend one retreat (in-person and/or virtual), quarterly virtual board meetings, and monthly action team meetings.
+MER Board members attend one retreat (in-person and/or virtual) and about 17-25 virtual meetings throughout the year.
 In addition to these scheduled meetings, board members are expected to do individual work to prepare for meetings, and reach goals and deadlines that amount to about 1-4 hours per week.
-Board members serve on one of three action teams: Editorial, which develops themes along with the JME Co-Editors and reviews guest edited proposals for the Journal of Museum Education; Communications, which grows and engages the JME readership and MER membership by leveraging JME content through social media, emails, and the Museum Visions blog; and Sustainability, which stewards MER’s long-term financial sustainability and organizational health.
+Board members serve on one of three action teams:

 Terms, Qualifications, Requirements and Benefits of Board Service